Campaign Choirs Network

 In addition, Leeds Commoners Choir will be performing at the event and has invited choirs and singers to be part of ‘a large choir of singers from around the north to put into song the ideas underpinning the festival‘.
 PLEASE NOTE THAT, DUE TO THE LIMITED CAPACITY OF THE REHEARSAL ROOM, THIS EVENT IS NOW FULLY SUBSCRIBED.

-Campaign Choirs out on the streets (Dec 2023)
+Campaign Choirs out on the streets (December 2023)

 A couple of Campaign Choirs were out on the streets at the weekend, braving the cold and wintry weather singing to raise money for good causes.
 Well done to all involved!